Totsy/Totsy-API/README.md

 4. APC module (PHP): A full copy of the parsed Configuration data is stored in a local APC cache, on all environments except for *dev*.

+5. Memcached (PHP): If available, response bodies will be stored in Memcached.
+Server settings are configured via file `etc/{API_ENV}/memcached.yaml`.
+In the absence of this file, the local APC cache will be used instead.

 Documentation
 -------------

-All documentation can be located in the `doc` directory.
+All documentation is located in the `doc` directory.

 Reference documentation (usage instructions) is located at `doc/ref/Usage.md`.